rust-console/gba/book/src/01-quirks/04-newtype.md

 # Newtype

+TODO: we've already used newtype twice by now (fixed point values and volatile addresses), so we need to adjust how we start this section.

 There's a great Zero Cost abstraction that we'll be using a lot that you might not already be familiar with: we're talking about the "Newtype Pattern"!